UnionInternationalCheminsdeFer/OSDM/spec/models.md

 - **ContinousLeg**: A type of leg that is not bound to a timetable.
 This leg is mainly aimed at new modes such as scooter, taxis,..

-Each `tripleg` (also sometimes called legs) represent a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).
+Each `tripleg` (also sometimes called leg) represents a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).